picasso250/blog/mvc.md

 $id = Blog::add($tile, $content);
 ```

 In order to write code like this, you should write some class files.
 And, you make 100 line code for blog, and another 100 line code for comment.
 Infact, you will find majority of these lines are similar, as most of them are CURD of database.
-And, once for while, you'd expect someone has write it for you.
+And, once for a while, you'd expect someone has write it for you.
-Someone did.
-They call them ORM.
+Someone did, and they call them ORM.
 With ORM, you can directly write code like this:

 ```php
 <?php